Have you been injured in an accident that was not your fault?

 Other types of claim

 When someone is injured as the result of a doctor or other medical professional's carelessness, it may be possible to claim compensation for medical negligence.
-If you have been affected by clinical negligence, our panel of specialist clinical negligence solicitors can help you make a claim against the NHS hospital or private clinic.
+If you have been affected by clinical negligence, the panel of specialist clinical negligence solicitors can help you make a claim against the NHS hospital or private clinic.

 Alternatively, you can raise a formal complaint if you just want an explanation as to what went wrong instead of claiming compensation.
 You can write to Victoria Hospital, Whinney Heys Road, Blackpool, Lancashire, for example, to make a formal complaint against Blackpool Teaching Hospitals NHS Foundation Trust.